ecfeed/ecfeed.csharp/README.md

 - *method (required)* - The full name of the method that will be used for generation (including the namespace).
 If the method is not overloaded, its parameters are not required.
 - *n* - The 'N' value required in the NWise algorithm.
 The default is 2 (pairwise).
 - *coverage* - The percentage of N-tuples that the generator will try to cover.
 The default is 100.
 - *choices* - A dictionary in which keys are names of method parameters.
 Their values define a list of choices that should be used during the generation process.
-If an argument is skipped, all choices are used.
+If a key is skipped, all choices are used.
 For example:
 ```C#
 Dictionary<string, string[]> choices = new Dictionary<string, string[]>();
 choices.Add("arg1", new string[] {"choice1", "choice2"});